Best Day Trips from Tokyo We’d Personally Recommend

 • Gionyama trail: The perfect choice for an easier hike, this 1.1 km (0.68 mile) trail will take you to both Yakumo Shrine and Harakiri Yagura, the burial cave of the famed samurai Hojo Takatoki.

-• Sip tea in a bamboo forest at Hokoku-ji Temple.
+• Wander through the bamboo forest at Hokoku-ji Temple.

 • Catch a wave at Yuigahama Beach.
 It’s a little known fact that surfing is a beloved sport in Japan, and Kamakura is the best place near Tokyo to experience it.
 On a clear day, you can even hang ten with a view of Mount Fuji!